mariadb-corporation/maxscale-performance-test/readme.md

 The tool uses the [chef](https://www.chef.io/chef/) to configure machines into a desired state.
 The configuration is done in `chef-solo` mode, no installation of the chef on the host system is required.
 The installation of the [Chef Development Kit](https://downloads.chef.io/chefdk) is only required for the development of the cookbooks and their vendoring.

 Repository also includes the dependent cookbooks to reduce the burden of running and configuring the tool.
 The support script `chef-repository/vendor-cookbooks.rb` performs vendoring of all cookbooks residing in the `chef-repository/cookbook` directory.
 It should be run every time any cookbook is changed.

+## Known issues

+* The mariadb configuration can be performed only once.
+If it is performed several times, then mariadb_multi can not start the application.
+* The result of running MDBCI appears only after the tool has finished it job.